sermon: Grace, Unleavened Bread, and the Holy Spirit

 Given 02-Jun-01; Sermon #504; 83 minutes

-John Ritenbaugh cautions that we may have had a somewhat incomplete understanding of the symbolism of eating unleavened bread, exaggerating the importance of our part in the sanctification process.
+We may have a somewhat incomplete understanding of the symbolism of eating unleavened bread, exaggerating the importance of our part in the sanctification process.
 Egypt is not so much a symbol of sin as it is of the world or the location of our bondage.
 Leavening represents those elements of the world we are to leave behind- symbolic of every weight which encumbers our spiritual progress.
-Symbolically we eat unleavened bread because of what God has done- not what we have done.
+Symbolically, we eat unleavened bread because of what God has done- not what we have done.
 Eating unleavened bread symbolizes following God, displacing sin by doing acts of righteousness.
 God's total involvement in the whole sanctification process makes it impossible for any flesh to glory in His presence.

 The subject of this sermon begins chronologically during the Days of Unleavened Bread.
 I am doing this because there is a misunderstanding on the part of some that I want to expose.
 It has very much to do with whether we are going to use God's Holy Spirit rightly.
 I want to clarify this because much of our time in the church we have firmly held to the belief that the Days of Unleavened Bread represent our coming out of sin, and that is why we eat unleavened bread.